Hi and welcome to another edition of FIND YOUR VOICE...

 proposed method of carrying out the dismissals, taking account of any agreed procedure, including the period over which the dismissals are to take effect

-how redundancy payments, other than the legal minimum,
+how redundancy payments, other than the legal minimum, will be calculated.

 Employers should consult affected employees regarding the selection criteria.